-With 2 minutes, 45 seconds remaining in the first half of Monday Night Football, New Orleans Saints quarterback Drew Brees let a pass fly like he has so many times during his legendary NFL career, but this one was different than any other.
+With 2 minutes, 45 seconds remaining in the first half of Monday Night Football back in October 2018, New Orleans Saints quarterback Drew Brees let a pass fly like he had so many times during his legendary NFL career, but this one was different than any other.
 It was history.

 With playing professional football comes sacrifice, especially with time away from family.
 Having his wife and four kids on the sideline had to have been an amazing moment.

 But in that moment, Brees, the Austin, Texas native and former Purdue Boilermakers superstar, wasn?t worried about being a 6-foot tall football player with now one of the game?s most prestigious NFL records of career passing yards.
 It didn?t matter that over 70,000 people in the stands were cheering for him, either.
 Brees seemed to block all of that out.

 This wasn?t about him getting all of the glory.
 This was a Hall of Fame teaching moment to his young sons.

 ?I love you guys so much,?
 Brees said to his three sons. ?You can accomplish anything in life if you?re willing to work for it.
 Alright?
 I love you boys.
 I love you.?Advertisement